Ukraine says grain coming to Somalia, but Russia skeptical | Headlines

 African nations were at the center of Western efforts to reopen Ukraine's ports as the United States and allies accused Russia of starving the world by denying exports from Ukraine, one of the world's largest grain exporters.
 African leaders also visited Russia to meet with Putin over the issue.

 But now, Russia is trying to turn the food security issue question against the West.
 "They cheated the public and partners in Africa and other regions who acutely need food," Putin said.
 "They were claiming that they were acting in the interests of developing countries, but acted entirely in their own interests."
-The Joint Coordination Center, run by the UN, Turkey, Russia and Ukraine, in its latest update Tuesday night said 96 outbound ships have been enabled so far carrying more than 2.2 million metric tons.
+The Joint Coordination Center, run by the U.N., Turkey, Russia and Ukraine, in an email to The Associated Press said 100 outbound ships, almost all of them commercial vessels, have left Ukrainian ports so far carrying more than 2.3 million metric tons.

+Breaking down the shipments by continent, the JCC said 47% of the cargo has been sent from Ukraine to Asia, with 20% of that to Turkey — a popular destination as a major miller of wheat.
+The JCC said 36% of cargo has been sent to Europe and 17% to Africa, with 10% of that amount to Egypt alone.
+Smaller amounts have gone to Sudan, Kenya, Somalia and Djibouti.

+"Ultimate destinations of vessels and their cargo is governed by commercial activity," the JCC said.
+It added that a third WFP-chartered vessel was anchored at Istanbul on Wednesday with plans to collect more wheat from Ukraine.

 Food security experts have said many of the shipments are deliveries on existing contracts that had been struck before Russia's actions.